Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Implementation of the time evolution operator

-We analyze the effect of different orderings on a single time-step in Fig.~\ref{Single_Trotter_th}.
+We analyze the effect of different orderings on a single time step in Fig.~\ref{Single_Trotter_th}.
 A similar study, made for a different Hamiltonian, about the Trotter error dependence on the ordering can be found in Ref. \cite{nguyen2022digital}.
-The two top panels show the evolution of the inversion probability as a function of the time-step $ dt \in [0,40]\, \mu^{-1} $ for the same initial state as in Fig.~\ref{Th_evo} and for different implementation of the propagator: the dotted curve is the exact evolution, the solid blue line the one obtained by applying the implementation proposed in this work (Eq.~\eqref{U1U2} and Eq.~\eqref{U2}) together with the optimal ordering (OO) from Fig.~\ref{best_network}.
-The dashed orange and red lines are the evolution using the implementation proposed in Ref.~\cite{hall2021simulation} and described by Eq.~\eqref{approx_pair} and the swap network (SN) scheme from Fig.~\ref{swap_network}.
-Panel (a) shows results for neutrinos $\nu_0$ and $\nu_3$ while panel (b) for $\nu_1$ and $\nu_2$.
-The results highlight the preservation of the exchange symmetry from Eq.~\eqref{Eq_symm_exchange} of the scheme introduced in this work and afforded by the separation between the one and two-body contributions in Eq.~\eqref{U1U2}.
+The two top panels show the evolution of the inversion probability as a function of the time step $ dt \in [0,40]\, \mu^{-1} $ for the same initial state as in Fig.~\ref{Th_evo} and for different implementation of the propagator: The dotted curve is the exact evolution, and the solid blue line is the one obtained by applying the implementation proposed in this work [Eqs.~\eqref{U1U2} and \eqref{U2}] together with the optimal ordering (OO) from Fig.~\ref{best_network}.
+The dashed orange and red lines are the evolution using the implementation proposed in Ref.~\cite{hall2021simulation} and described by Eq.~\eqref{approx_pair}, and the SN scheme from Fig.~\ref{swap_network}.
+Panel (a) shows results for neutrinos $\nu_0$ and $\nu_3$ while panel (b) shows those for $\nu_1$ and $\nu_2$.
+The results highlight the preservation of the exchange symmetry from Eq.~\eqref{Eq_symm_exchange} of the scheme introduced in this work and afforded by the separation between the one- and two-body contributions in Eq.~\eqref{U1U2}.
 Note that this property, observed for $N=4$, does not hold for general system sizes.
 For instance, we were not able to find an ordering choice preserving this property while keeping the minimum number of layers for the case of $N=8$.
 Furthermore, the breaking of exchange symmetry in the $N=4$ system for the (SN) results shown in Fig.~\ref{Single_Trotter_th} is to be ascribed to the Trotter breakup from Eq.~\eqref{approx_pair}, which for the (SN) ordering generates an explicit symmetry breaking.

-Panel $(c)$ of Fig.~\ref{Single_Trotter_th} shows the error, for a single Trotter step, of the two approximations for the time evolution operator as a function of the time-step $ dt $.
+Panel (c) of Fig.~\ref{Single_Trotter_th} shows the error, for a single Trotter step, of the two approximations for the time evolution operator as a function of the time step $ dt $.
 We calculate the error using the spectral norm (i.e., the maximum singular value of the matrix)

 The results displayed in the top panels show that the error in the inversion probability is lower for the (SN) approximation when $dt < 30 \, \mu^{-1}$.
 This is mostly an effect of choosing a particular initial state $\ket{\Psi_0}$ and this specific observable.
-For general initial states and observables, the error displayed in panel $(c)$ shows that the (OO) approximation has indeed the smallest worst case error for all time-steps.
+For general initial states and observables, the error displayed in panel (c) shows that the (OO) approximation has indeed the smallest worst-case error for all time steps.